slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-4/packetizer_raw_output.md

 Clarify that only proxies which implement the ECH extension may follow Section 6.1.6, and provide separate, unambiguous guidance for proxies that do not support ECH.

+**Severity:** High
+  *Basis:* This misassignment may lead to non-interoperable behavior and failed handshakes when ECH is deployed, as it forces an unsupported role on certain proxies.

+**Confidence:** High

 ---